 Inflation is the general increase in the prices of goods and services in an economy over a certain period of time.
-The most commonly used way to measure it is the consumer price index (CPI).
+The most commonly used way to measure it is consumer price index (CPI).
 If this index rises, each monetary unit can buy fewer goods or services.
 Consequently, with inflation, the purchasing power of money decreases.

 This impacts everyone, but savers who leave their money in the bank are affected the most.
-Use our inflation calculator to see how much you stand to lose through inflation over time.
+Use our inflation calculator to see much you stand to lose through inflation over time.
 You can find out how to protect your assets below.

 If the money supply and the real economy grow at the same pace, the currency can retain its purchasing power.
 However, if the money supply grows at a faster rate, it sooner or later causes inflation to rise.

 Since the beginning of 2020, central banks around the world have massively expanded the money supply in response to the covid crisis.
 At the end of 2020, for example, there were about 25% more U.S. dollars in the financial system than at the beginning of the year.
 The more units of a state currency there are, the less each unit is worth.
 A clear corrosion of purchasing power is taking place.
 At the same time, supply shortages arose worldwide due to the pandemic, causing many goods to become more scarce and therefore more expensive.
 Higher production costs contributed to an economic growth slowdown.
 This all created the perfect environment for a rapid rise in inflation in the US and Europe in 2021.

 The usual measure is the annual percentage change in the national consumer price index (CPI) of each country.
 The CPI tracks the price development of a basket of goods and services, which includes the most important consumer staples, rent, gasoline and other items seen as necessities for private households.